paarthxx/xyz/content/burn.md

 **tips / hygiene / asshole**

-i never used the portable bidet i bought, different solution required<br>
+i never used the portable bidet i bought - different solution required<br>
-maybe a spray bottle with water with a jet feature lmao.
+maybe a water in a spray bottle with a jet feature lmao.

 <br>